-The advantage of AIVITA’s approach lies in the novel way in which immune-educating dendritic cells are loaded with antigens from the patient’s own tumor-initiating cells (cancer stem cells, early progenitor cells, and other cells that can initiate cancer).
+The advantage of AIVITA’s approach lies in the novel way in which immune-educating dendritic cells are loaded with antigens from the patient’s own tumor-initiating cells.
 By educating dendritic cells isolated from the patient’s own blood to recognize the patient’s own tumor cells, the patient’s immune system is exposed to the entire unique antigenic signature of the patient’s specific cancer.
 As a result, the treatment has the potential to seek out and destroy the very cells responsible for the growth of the disease wherever they have spread.

 In addition, by exposing the patient’s immune system to a broader spectrum of antigens represented in the patient’s own cancer, it is believed that the patient’s immune system will now be able to identify mutated or dormant tumor-initiating cells.

 AIVITA Biomedical is working to identify a surrogate/predictive marker of efficacy and is developing a potency assay for predictive analysis.

 Cancer immunotherapies aim to teach the host’s own immune system how to seek out specific antigens associated with cancer to destroy it wherever it has spread.
 AIVITA’s patient-specific approach utilizes the unique antigenic signature of the patient’s own tumor, via a proprietary process that the Company believes provides the immune system with a fuller range of antigens specific to each patient’s own cancer.